sugandha27/StyleAi/README.md

 *   **`GET /recommend/similar-to-existing/<drive_file_id>`**:
     *   Get items similar to an existing item in the database (identified by its Google Drive File ID).
     *   **Response:** JSON list of similar items (with image URLs and scores).
-*   **`GET /gdrive_images/<file_id>`**:
-    *   Serves an image directly from Google Drive, proxied by the Flask app.
-Used internally to provide image URLs in API responses.

-*(More detailed API documentation, including example request/response bodies, can be added here or in a separate API documentation file/tool.)*

 ## Data Structure on Google Drive